firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-01.md

 ## Starting Our Gitpod Workspace

 Before we proceed, let's get the Gitpod project setup for this lesson.
+The basic steps are outlined below, but you can refresh your memory on the details [here](https://learn.firstdraft.com/lessons/29){:target="_blank"}.

 <div class="proj" markdown="1">

-  Open the Gitpod [RPS-RCAV](https://github.com/appdev-projects/rps-rcav-v2) project on Canvas by clicking the "Load in new window" button, then click on the green button to "Create new workspace on Gitpod", which will fork the workspace to your appdev organization.
+  Open the Gitpod [RPS-RCAV](https://github.com/appdev-projects/rps-rcav-v2){:target="_blank"} project on Canvas by clicking the "Load in new window" button, then click on the green button to "Create new workspace on Gitpod", which will fork the workspace to your appdev organization.

   <!-- [Here](https://github.com/appdev-projects/rps-rcav){:target="_blank"} is the assignment.  -->